-PROF. DR. ORIEN LEE TULP, PhD, MD, CNS, FACN, FRCAM [Dublin]
+PROF. DR. ORIEN LEE TULP, PhD, MD, FACN, CNS

-FOUNDER & PRESIDENT OF THE UNIVERSITY OF SCIENCE ARTS & TECHNOLOGY, MONTSERRAT, BRITISH WEST INDIES
+FOUNDER & PRESIDENT OF THE UNIVERSITY OF SCIENCE, ARTS and TECHNOLOGY, MONTSERRAT, BRITISH WEST INDIES

 Professor Tulp has also had extensive military experience, retiring in the permanent grade of Colonel, AMEDD, AUS [US Army AMEDD], with recommendation for promotion to the grade of Brigadier General.
 He served primarily in the US and South America, where he conducted numerous (over 250) medical civic action missions, in addition to command and Staff Positions at all levels of command from Medical Company, Combat Support Hospital, Special Staff officer, and consultant to the Surgeon’s Office at the Pentagon, Washington DC, where he consulted and contributed to the development of the US Army weight control program [AR 600-9], medical recruiting doctrine and operations, continuing medical education, and other areas.
 Among his citations and awards are a Presidential Citation (William Jefferson Clinton); the USA Legion of Merit, the Meritorious Service Medal, the Medal of Military Medical Merit, the Garde Nationale Trophy [the 8th such award in history], the Citizenship Medal, US Army Commendation Medal with 7 Oak Leaf Clusters, the US Army Achievement medal with oak leaf clusters, the National Defense Service Medal w/oak leaf cluster, the Reserve Components Achievement Medal w/3 Oak Leaf Clusters, the Expert Field Medical Badge, and numerous others.
 He has been cited for his pioneering work on the diet and pathophysiology of disease among native populations of the Altiplano (Bolivia) and Ecuador while conducting humanitarian medical support missions in South America.
 He is a graduate of the Vermont Military Academy, The US Army Medical Field Service School, the USA Academy of Health Sciences, the USA Command and Staff College, the USA National Defense University, and others in addition to his civilian education cited above.
 In 2013 Professor Tulp was awarded the First Award of the Major General Hughes G Robinson Award for Academic Scholarship, Leadership, Ethics, and Humanitarian Service to a Global Community.
 Dr. Tulp also received the Citizenship Medal by the Sons of the American Revolution in 1995 for his contributions to the youth of Vermont.

 Professor Tulp serves as a member of the Oxford Educational Network, International Higher Education Council; Fellow and Certified Nutrition Specialist, American College of Nutrition, USA; Fellow, Royal College of Complementary and Alternative Medicine, Dublin; and Diplomat, National Naturopathic Board of Examiners.
 In 2008 Dr Tulp was invested and appointed as a Knight of Grace, Ancient Sovereign Order of Hospitallers of St John of Jerusalem, under authority of the Romanoff family.
 Professor Tulp is a Fellow of the American College of Nutrition, and a Fellow of the Royal College of Complementary and Alternative Medicine [FRCAM,Dublin], a member of the AAPS [American Association of Physicians and Surgeons] and others.
-Professor Tulp was awarded the United States of America’s highest Presidential Volunteer Service Award from President Barack Obama in 2011; a 2nd award was made in June 2013, a 3rd award in June 2014 and a 4th award in June 2015 during the Annual USAT Commencement Ceremony, citing over 10,000 hours of voluntary community service.
+Professor Tulp was awarded the United States of America’s highest Presidential Volunteer Service Award from the White House, citing over 10,000 hours of voluntary community service.
 He assumed his present position as Professor of Pharmacology and Nutritional Sciences and President and Chief Executive Officer of USAT and Director of the Mayfield Clinic for Regenerative Research in 2003.
-In 2015, Dr Tulp was cited by the Florida Department of Health for his contributions to Healthcare Education in South Florida.
-In addition, he is certified by the American Institute for Clinical Psychotherapy (2015), and has led his University to become the fastest growing new medical school in the Caribbean in 2015 [US News, 2015].

-Professor Tulp resides with his family [spouse Carla, Daughters Anje’ and Andra] in historic Morrison, Colorado when not on campus in Montserrat.
+Professor Tulp resides in Colorado when not on campus in Montserrat.